-Cockburn Island, Manitoulin Island Archipelago (Photo by NCC).
+Cockburn Island, Manitoulan Islands Archipelago ON (Photo by NCC)

 For more than five years, the Nature Conservancy of Canada (NCC) has been leading an international effort to acquire a rich mosaic of forests, beaches, wetlands and inland lakes on Cockburn Island in northern Lake Huron.

-Today, thanks to NCC and partners, more than 50 per cent of the island — 23,210 acres (9,392 hectares) — is protected for the long term.
-With an incredible 41 kilometres of undeveloped shoreline, this property protects a longer stretch of coast than that protected by Bruce Peninsula National Park.
-As a result of NCC’s efforts, this has become one of the largest protected intact hardwood forest ecosystems in southern Ontario.
+Today, thanks to NCC and partners, more than 60 per cent of the island — 25,055 acres (10,139 hectares) — is protected for the long term.
+With an incredible 48 kilometres of undeveloped shoreline, this property protects a longer stretch of coast than that protected by Bruce Peninsula National Park.
+As a result of NCC’s efforts, this has become one of the last, large wilderness islands in the lower Great Lakes.

 NCC now has an opportunity to take this project to the next level.
-NCC and must raise $1.7 million by April 2018, to secure an additional 688 hectares (1,700 acres) on Cockburn Island.
+NCC must raise an additional $1.4 million by May 2019 to secure an additional 1,400 acres (566 hectares) on Cockburn Island.

 The parcels available for purchase include shoreline and are directly next to existing conservation land.
 This presents an opportunity to maintain the integrity of this precious island ecosystem.

 With ever-increasing development in southern Ontario, it is rare to find such a complete and intact ecosystem.
 The growing demand for second homes and cottage developments has not reached Cockburn Island like it has in other parts of the Manitoulin Island Archipelago, where the unspoiled and scenic shoreline has caught the attention of potential buyers.

 In 20 years, a project of this scale will be unimaginable.
 NCC has an extraordinary opportunity to conserve this remarkable piece of Canada’s natural history, before it’s too late.